 David Jacobs has been collecting, classifying, and working with data from the philanthropic sector for over two decades.
 He joined Foundation Center in 1996 as an editorial associate collecting grants information.
 In his new role as director of data management, he oversees the development and expansion of the editorial database, as well as the integration of data into our systems.
 Mr. Jacobs graduated with a B.A. from NYU.

 Prior to joining Foundation Center, Crystal worked as a research associate at the National Center on Addiction and Substance Abuse at Columbia University.
-Crystal holds a B.A. in literature and anthropology from Bennington College and an M.F.A. in fiction from Vermont College of Fine Arts.
+Crystal holds a B.A. from Bennington College and an M.F.A. from Vermont College of Fine Arts.

 Larry McGill is vice president for knowledge services at Foundation Center.
 He joined the organization as vice president for research in 2007, overseeing the research on foundation giving trends, practices, and emerging issues in the field.
 Under his leadership, Foundation Center’s research program expanded rapidly to create dynamic online platforms for aggregating and visualizing global data on philanthropy and placing it in the larger context of emerging needs and international aid flows.
 As vice president for knowledge services, he also oversees the work of CF Insights, Glasspockets, Global Partnerships, GrantCraft, IssueLab, and Philanthropy News Digest.